-In 2023, the County published information to provide general awareness regarding the impacts of stormwater on surface waters, impacts from impervious surfaces, stormwater utility-funded programs, the County's spill reporting hotline, annual ratepayer information, best management practices, and tips to homeowners and businesses.
+In 2023, the County continued to publish information to provide general awareness regarding the impacts of stormwater on surface waters, impacts from impervious surfaces, stormwater utility-funded programs, the County's spill reporting hotline, annual ratepayer information, best management practices, and tips to homeowners and businesses.
 Tips to homeowners and businesses included how and where to dispose of potentially hazardous materials, the dos and don'ts of stormwater swale maintenance, tips for private stormwater system inspections and maintenance, bagging and trashing pet waste every time, how to maintain catch basins, when to actively clear leaves and debris from local storm drain grates, natural lawncare recommendations, and reducing water pollution by fixing vehicle leaks.
-Information is published via several communication channels including:
+These BMP messages will continue to take priority in 2024, with increased use of creative short videobased delivery and enhanced audience prioritization.
+Information was published via several communication channels including:

-&lt;sup>8 Overburdened communities, per the Permit, means minority, low-income, tribal, or indigenous populations or geographic locations in Washington State that potentially experience disproportionate environmental harms and risks.
+9 Overburdened communities, per the Permit, means minority, low-income, tribal, or indigenous populations or geographic locations in Washington State that potentially experience disproportionate environmental harms and risks.